phroste/project-4/README.md

 * Begin building out React frontend.

 **3/11 Sunday**
-* Continue building out React frontend.
 * Build out React components
+* Begin building out React routes
-* Be able to hit Rails server with Axios or Fetch
+* Be able to hit Rails server with Axios or Fetch in React and display data

 **3/12 Monday**
-* Build out CRUD on the React frontend
+* Continue building out CRUD on the React frontend
 * Build out the React forms and input fields necessary to capture information to hit the database
+* Work on Get and Post methods in React

 **3/13 Tuesday**
-* Continue building out React CRUD
 * Have at least Post and Get working
+* Continue building out React CRUD - Update and Delete methods

 **3/14 Wednesday**
 * Finish with React Update and Delete methods
 * Finish up project MVP's
+* Begin styling and testing

 **3/15 Thursday**
+* If MVP met, work on reach goals
-* Iron out any bugs
+* Test for any bugs
 * Prepare presentation & readme
 * Finish styling

 **3/16 Friday**
 * Presentation Day
+* Deploy to Heroku
 * Work out any last minute issues/bugs